Learn More About Sound Engineering!

 Covering the basics of microphones and giving solo instrument micing ideas, this booklet is an excellent resource to help you improve the quality of your sound engineering.

-Shure Guide to Microphones for Recording (pdf)
+• Shure Microphone Techniques for Recording (pdf)

 Almost identical to the above, this publication differs only slightly from its sister booklet.
 If you're trying to study sound engineering for free, it's worth getting so you can gain the few additional bits of knowledge it contains.